openbraininstitute/brain-indexer/docs/queries.rst

 iterable can be passed to ``fields``.
 In this case a dictionary of the retrieved attributes is returned.

-Currently, some attributes are fully supported and other we will call partially supported.
-The difference is that any combination of fully supported fields is valid.
-While partially supported fields may not appear together with other fields (fully or partially supported).
+With very few and clearly documented exceptions, all fields can be combined together as desired.
+The fields that don't play nicely will be called *partially supported*.
+Please note that partially supported fields are intended for internal debugging purposes only, if you find yourself relying on them a lot please report it as an issue.

 Morphology Indexes
 ^^^^^^^^^^^^^^^^^^
-For morphology indexes the fully supported fields are:
+For morphology indexes the supported fields are:

 * ``"gid"`` which is the GID of the neuron,
 * ``"section_id"`` which is the section ID of the neuron,
 * ``"segement_id"`` which is the segment ID of the neuron,
+* ``"ids"`` the three ids as a numpy structured array,
+* ``"centroid"`` the center of the sphere or cylinder,
 * ``endpoint1`` which for somas is the center of the sphere, for segments its the center of one of the caps of the cylinder,
 * ``endpoint2`` which for somas is ``nan``, for segments its